 Place ½ cup of the berries in the bottom of the ramekin.
 Sprinkle 2 tablespoons of the sugar over the berries in each cup.

 Add in the flour, salt, and baking powder.
 The mixture should resemble a runny cake batter.

-Step 2: Pour the batter over the berries.
+Pour the batter over the berries.
 If you are making multiple cobblers, simply divide the batter among the cobbler cups.
 Do not stir.

 Allow it to cool for 30 minutes before serving.
 If you don’t eat it all immediately, cover the cobbler with plastic wrap and place in the refrigerator to store it.